deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience/pt3.md

 mission to Earth.
 I requested, and was granted, a transfer and promotion to head of security on the research station.
-The station displaced into the Earth system five eight-diurnals after the mission was announced, using the bulk of a large ringed gas world known as “Saturn” to mask the neutrino burst of its arrival.
+The station displaced into the Earth system five eight-diurnals after the mission was announced, using the bulk of a large ringed gas world known as "Saturn" to mask the neutrino burst of its arrival.
 Sheathed in a stealth field that bent all electromagnetic radiation around itself, and using centripetal spin rather than generated gravity, it was designed to go completely undetected.
 The last thing the station did before